Tohono Oʼodham Nation: 2000–present

-The Oʼodham saw a subsequent rise in illegal crossing and smuggling through tribal lands as the surrounding security increased.
+The O'odham saw a subsequent rise in illegal crossing and smuggling through tribal lands as the surrounding security increased.
 In 2003 the Nation hosted a Congressional hearing on illegal activity on tribal lands.
 In the hearing tribal leaders and law enforcement officers testified about "incidents of cross-border violence, and even incursions by Mexican military personnel in support of drug smugglers."
 Along with the cross-border violence, tribal members continued to experience other social and legal consequences from the border.
 Tribal members born in Mexico or who had insufficient documentation to prove U.S. birth or residency found themselves trapped in a remote corner of Mexico with no access to the tribal centers only tens of miles away.
-In 2001, a bill was proposed that would give citizenship to all Tohono Oʼodham, but it was forgotten in the aftermath of 9/11.
-Since then, bills have repeatedly been introduced in Congress to solve the "one people-two country" problem by granting U.S. citizenship to all enrolled members of the Tohono Oʼodham, but so far they have not passed.
+In 2001, a bill was proposed that would give citizenship to all Tohono O'odham, but it was forgotten in the aftermath of 9/11.
+Since then, bills have repeatedly been introduced in Congress to solve the "one people-two country" problem by granting U.S. citizenship to all enrolled members of the Tohono O'odham, but so far they have not passed.
 Opponents of granting U.S. citizenship to all enrolled members of the Nation say that many births on the reservation have been informally recorded and the records are susceptible to easy alteration or falsification.
-Oʼodham can cross the border with Tribal Identification Cards, but these can be denied at the border and legal documentation on the reservation is poor.
-Separation from family members and detainment are possibilities for Oʼodham crossing into the United States.
+O'odham can cross the border with Tribal Identification Cards, but these can be denied at the border and legal documentation on the reservation is poor.
+Separation from family members and detainment are possibilities for O'odham crossing into the United States.